 At MMS, Chuck is an Aircraft Maintenance Supervisor.
 Chuck is highly experienced in airframe restoration.
 He obtained an FAA A&P mechanic certificate in 1998, and holds an Inspection Authorization.
 Chuck also serves as a DME (Designated Mechanic Examiner).

 Glen and Kris Evert

 Glen is from Wisconsin and Kris is an Ohio girl.
 For a number of years the Everts had a plumbing business in northeastern Ohio; however, both felt a tug toward missionary service.
 In pursuit of missionary aviation, Glen was accepted at a prestigious aircraft maintenance school near Pittsburgh.
 Circumstances kept him from attending, but soon afterwards Glen and Kris learned of MMS Aviation.
 Glen completed MMS’ maintenance apprenticeship in December 2016, after which he and Kris became MMS Staff members.
-Kris works in the bookkeeping department.
+Kris serves as our Chief Financial Officer.